negrt/Practice_School_Database_Project/README.md

 * How to retrieve data from text boxes

 # Description and Images
 The application has the ability to add, display, update, and remove person object.
 Entering a name, selecting the type of member, and creating it will store the object in RAM.
-You can then display the member via JLabels located at the bottom of the application.
+You can then display the member by clicking the display button.
+JLabels located at the bottom of the application display the community members information.
+Multiple person objects can be created.

 ## Images
 #### Start Screen